 Evaluation of a student’s performance in a RISD course is done by letter grade.
 A letter grade is awarded to indicate the level of performance.
 It becomes a part of the student’s permanent academic record (transcript).

-In studio classes, it is expected that letter grades will be supplemented by written comments from the instructor using a form entitled “Faculty Report on Student Progress”.
-These forms are emailed to faculty at the end of the term along with instructions.
-They will be submitted separately from letter grades and they can be submitted after submitting letter grades on WebAdvisor.
-The Student Progress Forms do not become a part of the student’s permanent academic record (transcript).
+In studio classes, it is highly encouraged that final letter grades will be supplemented by written final narrative comments/evaluations from the instructor (available directly on the grade roster in WebAdvisor).
+The narrative comments can be submitted separately from letter grading (they have their own deadline).
+These narrative comments do not become a part of the student’s permanent academic record (transcript).

 The following grading scale is used for letter grades: